NHL postpones Canucks, Senators games due to capacity limits

 The Canucks had another game pushed back Friday when the NHL announced it was postponing Saturday’s matchup with the Ottawa Senators due to ongoing attendance restrictions.
 The league also postponed a Senators-Jets game originally set for Jan.
 15.

-“We were obviously looking forward to playing and with the game getting canceled and us being off for a long time, we want to play hockey,” Horvat said.
-“We feel like we have a pretty good thing going right now and it just keeps getting delayed, which is frustrating.
+”We were obviously looking forward to playing and with the game getting canceled and us being off for a long time, we want to play hockey,” said Horvat, Vancouver’s captain. ”We feel like we have a pretty good thing going right now and it just keeps getting delayed, which is frustrating.
 But we can’t let this discourage us.
 We’ve just got to keep practicing, keep our legs under us and get ready for (next week’s) road trip.”

 Current health orders in British Columbia limit attendance at indoor sports events to 50% capacity.
 The NHL says the games will be rescheduled for later in the season when such restrictions may be eased or lifted.